Hialeah Hospital: History

 The medical staff began with Dr. Laurin Lundy Andrews, an Adventist physician who had been the superintendent of the Florida Sanatorium and Benevolent Association facility in Orlando and Dr. Albert.
 W. McCorkle, whose home was Lake Worth, Florida, and began his practice at the Hialeah Hospital in November, 1951.

 By 1956 the original 30-bed capacity was inadequate, and financial resources were sufficient to begin a program of expansion.
-At that time six additional patient rooms were added, and the capacity was increased to 50 beds.
+At that time, six additional patient rooms were added, increasing the total capacity to 50 beds.
 The addition included a large main nursing station and a surgery unit consisting of three operating rooms and a central supply room.
 The doctors' building, which houses the offices and examining rooms of four physicians, was built at the same time.

 As dramatic growth elevated Hialeah to the eighth-largest city in the State of Florida, Hialeah Hospital has grown to be one of the largest privately owned hospitals in the state.
 Due to the rapid influx of Hispanic-Americans, the hospital became largely bilingual in both Spanish and English.

 Hialeah Hospital was acquired from Tenet Healthcare, which had owned it for over three decades, by Steward Health Care in August 2021.

+On May 5, 2024, The Wall Street Journal reported that Steward Health Care was expected to file for Chapter 11 bankruptcy protection within the coming days, blaming rising costs, insufficient revenue and cash crunches as part of the decision.
+Steward's bankruptcy is set to be one of the largest hospital bankruptcies in U.S. history, and the largest one in decades.
+The next day, Steward announced that it had indeed filed voluntarily for Chapter 11 bankruptcy protection.
+The company stressed that its hospitals and medical offices would remain open during the proceedings.
+In its press release, Steward stated it was finalizing terms of a $75 million in new debtor-in-possession financing from MPT, with the possibility for $225 million more if it meets certain unspecified conditions set by MPT.
+The company's filing papers list that more than 30 of its creditors owe about $500 million, and the U.S. government is owed $32 million to the federal government in "reimbursements for insurance overpayments".